DEA Releases 2020 National Drug Threat Assessment

 According to the U.S. Centers for Disease Control and Prevention, more than 83,000 people lost their lives to drug-related overdoses in the twelve-month period ending in July of 2020, a significant increase from 2019, when more than 70,000 people died of overdoses.

 2020 NDTA findings of note:

-- Mexican Transnational Criminal Organizations (TCOs) remain the greatest criminal drug threat in the United States with Los Angeles being one of their major transshipment points.
+• Mexican Transnational Criminal Organizations (TCOs) remain the greatest criminal drug threat in the United States with Los Angeles being one of their major transshipment points.

 The National Drug Threat Assessment provides a yearly assessment of the challenges communities face related to drug abuse and drug trafficking.
 Highlights in the report include usage and trafficking trends for drugs such as prescription drugs, heroin, methamphetamine, cocaine, marijuana, and hundreds of synthetic drugs.
 New to this year’s report is the effect of COVID-19 during the first part of 2020.

 The assessment gathers information from many data sources such as drug investigations and seizures, drug purity, laboratory analysis, information on transnational and domestic criminal groups, and U.S. government drug cultivation and production estimates.